mikefrizzell/mo_ag_form/README.md

+# This script no longer works
+As of 4/19/23 the website has added CAPTCHA, so this script won't work.
+I suppose someone could use 2captcha or another service to solve the captcha.
+Or, you could use Selenium to fill out the form and then bring the captcha up for you to solve.
+Either of those might work, but I'm not interested in pursuing it any further.

+Keep submitting fake reports manually and waste their time.
+It's not much but it's honest work.

 # About
 Python script to flood the Missouri AG's transgender center form with fake reports.
 It creates a fake name, fake address, fake email, and a random comment.